CANINE CRUCIATE LIGAMENT (CCL / ACL) REPAIR SURGERY

 * TPLO Surgery Cost Estimate: $4,800

-Canine Cruciate Ligament (CCL / ACL) Tears Information
+Canine Cruciate Ligament (CCL / ACL) Tear Information

 Rear leg lameness or limping in the dog is a common problem and concern for all types of dog owners.
 There are many orthopedic and soft tissue injuries and conditions that can occur in the rear limbs of canines.
 The knee or stifle joint is a major source for these problems, especially rupture of the Cranial or Anterior Cruciate Ligament.
 This article will focus on an introduction to Cruciate Ligament ruptures and their cause, how a diagnosis is made, and the current treatment options available.